CSC211-URI/CSC211-URI.github.io/readme.md

 For each problem you will create a program, you are free to design your own helper functions in order to implement your solution.

-> For each question, you will need read in input and print out output in accordance to the output specification for each question.
+> For each question, you will need read in input and print out output in accordance to the input/output specification for each question.
 Any print statements other than the expected output **must** be removed prior to submission.
 Pay special attention to formatting, such as number of whitespaces when printing more complex entities.

 For additional details on expected submission instructions, please refer to the **Submission and Grading** section at the bottom of the document.